- Property ownership

 requisitions on title and replies

-Include all the old deeds, even if the period they cover is prior to the title you saw when you bought the property.
-Do not try to get original documents that are not already in your possession.
-So long as you supply abstracts or certified true copies of the required documentation with your application, we can complete the registration without the original.
-If you have mortgaged the property and handed over the deeds to the lender, you should arrange for the lender to submit the application
+Include all the old original deeds, even if the period they cover is prior to the title you saw when you bought the property.
+If you have mortgaged the property and handed over the deeds to the lender, you should arrange for the lender to submit the application.
+If you are unable to supply the original deeds you should explain why.
+We may be able to proceed on the basis of abstracts or certified copies of the documentation if you are not able to lodge these.

 both the original and a copy of the lease when applying to register a leasehold estate.
 We will return the original lease and retain the copy